-You should also keep up to date on matters relating to public health by checking the Royal Society for Public Health and the Faculty for Public Health are good starting points, and when looking globally, try the European Centre for Disease Prevention and Control and the World Health Organisation.'
+You should also keep up to date on matters relating to public health by checking the Royal Society for Public Health (RSPH) and the Faculty of Public Health websites, and when looking globally, try the European Centre for Disease Prevention and Control and the World Health Organisation.

 To work in a high-level role, for example in public health consultancy, studying for a Masters degree in public health will give you a significant advantage.

 What does an MSc Public Health involve?